Engineering (ENGR)

 ENGR 2302.
 Dynamics.

 This course introduces the fundamentals of kinematics and kinetics of individual particles, systems of particles, and rigid bodies.
-Topics include the rectilinear, curvilinear, and general motion, Newton's laws of motion, work and energy relationship, principles of impulse and momentum, and application of kinetics and kinematics to the solution of engineering problems.
-Prerequisite: ENGR 2301 and MATH 2472 both with grades of "C" or better.
+Topics include rectilinear motion, curvilinear motion, general plane motion, relative motion analysis, mass moment of inertia, Newton’s laws of motion, work and energy relationships, and the principles of impulse and momentum.
+Aspects related to the general three-dimensional motion of rigid bodies may also be considered.
+Emphasis is placed on application of kinetics and kinematics to the solution of engineering problems.
+Prerequisite: ENGR 2301 and MATH 2472 with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.